KJeynesCupper/mobileRNA/README.md

 mobileRNA <a href="kjeynescupper.github.io/mobileRNA/"><img src="man/figures/logo.png" align="right" height="138" /></a>
 ======================================================================

 An `R` package for analysis of sRNA & mRNA populations in plants and animals.
-Specalised in the identification of populations in systems with molecules produced by two different genotypes, such as plant graft systems.
+Specalised in the identification of RNA populations in systems with multiple genomes, such as plant graft systems.

 <br>